ozzysmithjones/gameoverlord/README.md

 ## Error Handling

 This game engine uses a different strategy with errors depending on the build type of your program.
 If you are compiling a development/debug build - all errors result in an immediate breakpoint and a handy error message - allowing the programmer to quickly diagnose and fix issues as soon as they happen.
 This is a "fail fast" approach to handling errors.
-In a release build, the strategy switches, and instead of trapping the program the errors switch to reporting an error message and performing graceful error-recoveries as a fallback.
+In a release build, the strategy switches, and instead of trapping the program the errors switch to reporting an error message and performing graceful error-recoveries.

 The assert macro looks like this: